New Jersey Divorce Lawyers

-Compassionate & Reliable Divorce Lawyers in Marlton NJ & Northfield
+Compassionate & Reliable Divorce Lawyers in Marlton & Northfield

 The New Jersey divorce process generally enables marriages to end with an at-fault divorce, a no-fault divorce, or an annulment.
 The processes for at-fault and no-fault divorces are slightly different.
 However, they generally abide by the same state laws for child custody, distribution of assets, and other important matters.

 When one spouse is at fault for causing a marriage to end, there is no waiting period to file for divorce.
 The aggrieved spouse could file right away and initiate the divorce process.

 A no-fault divorce requires the spouses to be legally separated for at least 18 months before a spouse could file for a no-fault divorce.
 Showing proof of a separate residence could affirm the separation.
 Utility bills and either a lease agreement or mortgage contract would suffice.